 (Through Policies B1 Supporting Appropriate Local Enterprise, B2 Supporting Home Working, CF1 Protecting Existing Community Facilities and Supporting Investment in New Facilities, and CF2 Protecting Existing Open Spaces and Recreational Facilities and Supporting Investment in New Facilities.)

-To ensure that our Parishes develop over the coming years we will support the local economy to expand by encouraging suitable small business and employment opportunities for people of all ages.
+The local economy will be supported to expand by encouraging suitable small business and employment opportunities for people of all ages.

 (Through Policies B1 Supporting Appropriate Local Enterprise and B2 Supporting Home Working.)